ironmeld/builder-hex0/README.md

 ```

 The self-rebuild takes source code for the build image and rebuilds the build image.
-Note that once the build is complete, the machine will not build again if restarted unless
+Note that once the build is complete, the image will not build again if restarted unless
 source code is applied again.

 Or build the image manually: